Holborn, Middlesex, London

 The work performed by inmates at Mitcham included corn-grinding, firewood chopping, tailoring, bricklaying, painting, plumbing, basket and mat-making.
 The workhouse also had its own farm a little way to the north of the main site.
 The farm site also incorporated a gas-works from which gas was supplied to the workhouse.

 In 1914, the joint parishes of St Giles-in-the-Fields & St George, Bloomsbury, were added to Holborn Union.
 In 1915, the parishes of Clerkenwell, St Luke, St Sepulchre, Charterhouse, and Glasshouse Yard were merged to form the new civil parish of Finsbury.
 Finsbury remained part of the Holborn union.

-During the First World War, the Mitcham workhouse was used as a military hospital.
+During the First World War, the Mitcham workhouse was used as a military hospital for 954 'other ranks'.
 Following the end of the war in 1918, it was moth-balled pending a decision over its future fate.
 The workhouse infirmary on Short's Gardens that Holborn had inherited in 1914 from St Giles was also used as a First World War military hospital for 537 'other ranks'.

 Daphne Brown has kindly contributed (below) the memories of her mother Mary (née Rayner) who, together with her brother Jack (John) and sister Edith, lived in the workhouse in the in the early 1920s.
 Mary's parents, Nellie and Ernest, were live-in caretakers for the building from 1921-24.

 The whole site was surrounded by a high (about 8ft) brick wall that was topped by cement and shards of broken glass.
 The entrance was by double gates outside the Lodge at the west end.
 There was a weighbridge near the entrance gates and a verandah (a covered walkway) running from west to east all along the south side of the male blocks.
 There were vegetable plots on the north side and an orchard on the south side.